Jim Steinman: 2000s

 In 2006, Westlife released The Love Album.
 It contained a cover of "Total Eclipse of the Heart", produced by Steve Mac.
-A remix with an added intro, presumably done by Steinman, Rinkoff, and Bova, has leaked and been in circulation among fan sites.

-First publicly presented in early 2006, Steinman and Steven Rinkoff created a music performance group named The Dream Engine.
+First publicly presented in early 2006, Steinman and Rinkoff created a music performance group named The Dream Engine.
 The group has worked on studio recordings and held live shows in New York City.
 It also performed at an award show in Atlanta, Georgia.
-The people in this project were the first ever to publicly perform the songs "What Part of My Body Hurts the Most", "We're Still the Children We Once Were", "Speaking in Tongues", "Not Allowed to Love" and "(It Hurts) Only When I Feel".
+The people in this project were the first to publicly perform the songs "What Part of My Body Hurts the Most", "We're Still the Children We Once Were", "Speaking in Tongues", "Not Allowed to Love" and "(It Hurts) Only When I Feel".
 The last of those songs is partly adapted from "If It Ain't Broke (Break It)".
 This project was also the first to perform a revised and politicized lyric to "Braver Than We Are".
-With the new lyric, the song alternatively has been called "An American Elegy" and "God's Gone A.W.O.L.".
-According to Steinman's blog, this project was "guided" by Steven Rinkoff.
+With the new lyric, the song alternatively has been called "An American Elegy" and "God's Gone A.W.O.L."
+According to Steinman's blog, this project was "guided" by Rinkoff.
 This project has not performed or been active in public since 2006.